 One creative pattern that takes advantage various fabrics is Lee Heinrich’s Shooting Star Mini Quilt pattern.
 Rather than requiring different cuts of fabric colors, the pattern calls for an ombré print to make the shooting star’s “tail.”
 This creates a trailing effect to an otherwise very simple Ohio Star block, but also makes sure that the fade is in the same color family.
 Genius!

 4. Ombré Baby Dot Quilt Pattern

 Quilting for little trendsetters?
 An ombré baby quilt is a fantastic idea!
 This one uses machine appliqué techniques to make the “dots” on the quilt, and the circular shapes are mimicked in the quilting.
 While pink is shown here, the design of this quilt is entirely gender neutral: use shades of blue, green, yellow or any other color to make a cuddly quilt for the kiddo in your life.

-Photo via Bluprint member Castilleja Cotton
+Photo via Craftsy member Castilleja Cotton

 5. Double Darts Quilt Pattern